Enter-tainer/typst-ws/README.md

 ## How?

-We follow the similar approach as typst.app by rendering the doc to framebuffers.
-And render them in a web browser.
+We follow the similar approach as typst.app, by rendering the doc to framebuffers.
+And send them through websocket to the browser.

+Note: Most of the code is directly copy-pasted from https://github.com/typst/typst/tree/main/cli
 ## Usage

 ```